 - A variety of investment options: Stash gives you the opportunity to invest in numerous investment themes.
 It also offers individual stocks for you to choose from.
 Most robo-advisors create investment portfolios using a selection of between 6 and 12 ETFs only.

 - Educational content: Stash is committed to ensuring that new investors understand what they’re doing and can invest with confidence.
 It achieves that by providing loads of educational materials.

 - Competitive prices on larger accounts: $9 a month is a steal if you have a large balance.
 A $100,000 account would get $400 in charges with WealthSimple and only $108 with Stash.

-- Low minimum deposit: Stash allows you to open an account with as little as $5.
+- Low minimum deposit: Stash allows you to open an account and start investing with any dollar amount.

 Cons of Stash

 - Slow trading execution: If you place an order today, it could end up being executed tomorrow.
 This can be frustrating if you are looking to trade your account actively.

 - Expensive for small accounts: The $1 per month fee may be high for small accounts compared to the 0.25 percent Betterment charges per year.